 It has taken those two years to persuade local Argentines to let down their guard and get involved with the chamber, said Luigi Perez, who heads up travel company Outland Cuisine and is serving as the chamber’s president.

-Many Argentine expatriates in Atlanta who harbored a love of country in their hearts didn’t want to be outwardly associated with a Kirchner government they saw as corrupt, populist and antagonistic to the rest of the world, Mr. Perez said.
+Many Argentine expatriates in Atlanta who harbored a love of country in their hearts didn’t want to be outwardly associated with a regime that put up barriers to trade like export and currency controls; they preferred to just go about their business, Mr. Perez said.

 Slowly, though, over the course of years (and many lunches) and with coaxing and backing from Argentine Consul General Jorge Lopez Menardi, who was sent to Atlanta by the new government in 2016, the group gained traction.

 The chamber held a launch breakfast at the Buckhead Club in late May to announce its revival, reveal the newly constituted board and generate momentum for a slate of events to be held in the fall, including a food and wine festival and a business and trade forum.

 At the event, Mr. Menardi said there’s no reason trade between Argentina and the Southeast U.S. shouldn’t be happening at a much greater clip.
 The problem has been awareness.